tytydraco/yessleep/out/She_will_come_to_me_blanketed_in_the_stars.md

 “Clara,” he cooed.
 “I knew you would come.
 You’re as beautiful as you were in my dreams.”

 My mother and father walked hand in hand toward the door, stopping for only a moment before me.
-He smiled at me as a single tear rolled down his cheek as my mother bent over and caressed my face.
+He smiled at me as a single tear rolled down his cheek.
+My mother bent over and caressed my face.
 I put my hand over hers for just a moment as she kissed the top of my head.

 They passed through the door and it sealed shut behind them.